adalbertjnr/kubetime-scaler/README.md

 ## Getting started - Yaml example

 **cronLoggerInterval:** It will print the next cronjobs runs in the provided interval.
 **schedule:** Each namespace within timeRules will use the timeZone and recurrence to create the cron rule.
+Recurrence can be @daily and weekday-weekday.
+Example to create a config to run from monday to friday. **recurrence: MON-FRI**
 **downscalerOptions.ResourceScaling:** It will create a default config for any index of rules, meaning it will consider to scale deployments/statefulsets (If some namespace have different needs, maybe only statefulsets, can be overrided with overrideScaling)
 **downscalerOptions.timeRules.rules:** Each index is a config block with namespaces to scale during downscaleTime and upscaleTime.